MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 Only those responses and invitations that are received and created after the project was shared will be owned by the Common Data Service team.

-The following table shows the ownership of Dynamics 365 Customer Voice entities:
+The following table shows the ownership of data in Dynamics 365 Customer Voice entities:

 |Entity|User owned projects|Shared projects|
 |------------|----------|------------------|